-Analysis | 4 takeaways from the vice presidential debate
+Analysis | 4 takeaways from the vice-presidential debate

 At another, Pence pressed Harris on a question Biden refused to answer at last week’s debate — whether they support packing the Supreme Court by adding justices.
 Like Biden, Harris repeatedly declined to answer, and Pence drove that dodge home over and over again.

 Pence dodged plenty himself (which we’ll get to).
-But he did pounce when he wanted wanted to get his point across.
+But it helps to drive home your opponents’ deflections.

 Harris was cautious throughout, which is understandable given her ticket is leading in polls.
 But Pence is good at bulldozing — both his opponent and the moderator, which happened at several points in the debate.
 Harris wasn’t always ready with a retort.